mvirkkunen/dwprog/README.md

   adapter used.
 But it's meant for tiny projects anyway.
 * Cannot be used to program fuses.
 * Not available on all AVR devices.
-* Devices parameters for different chips need to be manually added to devices.py for now.

 Dependencies
 -------------